Home Travel GuidesDestination Guides24 hours in ... 24 hours in Copenhagen, Denmark

 Nyhavn, Copenhagen

-Nyhavn – Home to one of our favorite bars in the world (read about it later in the article).
+Nyhavn – Home to one of our favourite bars worldwide (read about it later in the article).
 This historic port, once the Red Light District, now hosts some of Copenhagen’s best nightlife spots.
-Definitely the place to go at night.
+The place to go at night.

 Must Visit Museum

 The Louisiana Museum of Art may be a little off the beaten track, but it’s well worth the journey.
-It’s always exhibiting brilliant, unique work and is a serious contender as one of Copenhagen’s best gallery.
+It always exhibits brilliant, unique work and is a serious contender as one of Copenhagen’s best galleries.

 Another art favourite is the Ny Carlsberg Glyptotek, an intriguing gallery founded in 1888 by Carl Jacobsen.
-Its two huge rooms are filled with a collection of fascinating art – one ancient, one modern.
-But even if the art work is not your thing, the gallery hides a stunning botanical garden at its centre, which is free to enter on Sundays and definitely worth a visit.
+Its two huge rooms are filled with fascinating art – one ancient, one modern.
+But even if the artwork is not your thing, the gallery hides a stunning botanical garden at its centre, which is free to enter on Sundays and worth a visit.

 Glyptotek Museum, Copenhagen